 The laws of physics are frequently ignored in service to the story, with someone taking a plunge from a great height being probably the most frequent offender.
 Writers tend to forget that it's not the fall that kills you... it's the sudden stop at the end.
 Or to put it another way, your velocity can't hurt you, until you try to change it.

 In fiction, however, one must specifically hit the ground to get killed in a fall.
 Grabbed a ledge?
 Hooked an outcropping with your Grappling-Hook Pistol?
-Got caught out of midair?(By a giant robot?)Hit water instead of ground?Landed on an enemy?Fall in a dumpster?
+Got caught out of midair?(By a giant robot?)Hit water instead of ground?Landed on an enemy?On a car?Fall in a dumpster?
 Congratulations, you're completely uninjured, no matter how far you fell beforehand!
 Some characters can fall dozens of stories or even out of aircraft, and survive more or less unrumpled as long as they perhaps fell through some trees before encountering the ground.

-Under Newtonian physics, this is nonsense: you still decelerate from terminal velocity to a dead stop in less than a second, and it is the speed of that stop that kills.
+Under Newtonian physics, this is nonsense: you still decelerate from terminal velocity to a dead stop in less than a second, and it is the sudden deceleration of that stop that kills.
 Then again, if you have a Variable Terminal Velocity, the laws of Newtonian physics might not apply in the first place.

 Amusingly, even works that take the stress of deceleration into account will paradoxically ignore the stress of acceleration.
 Trauma from rapid velocity change works both ways.
 Getting thrown halfway across a city square is pretty much equivalent to standing still and getting hit by a train.
 Even if the hero catches you carefully at the other end, you still end up ripped apart like tissue paper by steel-hard fingers pushing at you like jackhammers.
 If writers considered the way vehicles work, they could avoid this.
 Don't want your hero bisecting flying civilians?
 Try having them travel at the same speed and gradually decelerate the target to a more reasonable velocity.
 Air braking is your friend.